 On April 25-26 at the Outdoor Eastern Regional Intercollegiate Archery Championships, Pennsylvania College of Technology archers took five firsts and five second-place finishes in their final tune-up leading into this week’s U.S. National Outdoor Collegiate Championship at James Madison University in Virginia.

 News: Wildcat Weekly

-The Pennsylvania College of Technology golf and women’s tennis teams opened their seasons with impressive wins last week.
+The Pennsylvania College of Technology men’s and women’s basketball and wrestling teams closed out their seasons this past week.

 In basketball on Saturday at Bryn Athyn, the women won, 72-64, to complete a 13-12 overall season, 12-8 in the North Eastern Athletic Conference; and the men lost, 74-71, to end 3-22 overall and 2-16 in the NEAC.